quicwg/base-drafts/draft-ietf-quic-recovery.md

 provides a description of these algorithms.

-If a packet is lost, the QUIC transport needs to recover from that loss, such as by retransmitting the data, sending an updated frame, or abandoning the frame.
+If a packet is lost, the QUIC transport needs to recover from that loss, such as by retransmitting the data, sending an updated frame, or discarding the frame.
 For more information, see Section 13.3 of {{QUIC-TRANSPORT}}.

 Loss detection is separate per packet number space, unlike RTT measurement and